Wuentin/InvokeRogueDC/README.md

 InvokeRogueDC aims to automate the creation of a machine account functioning as a domain controller.
 Domain controllers have DCSync rights, enabling persistence within the domain and bypassing certain detection rules.
 Use of this tool requires elevated domain privileges.

+# ToDo

+- Enumerate other DC.
+- SAMR?

 # Ethical Only
 The intended use of InvokeRogueDC is strictly for educational purposes, promoting ethical understanding and responsible learning in the realm of cybersecurity.
 This tool is not meant for any malicious activities or unauthorized access.
 Using this tool against hosts that you do not have explicit permission to test is illegal.
 You are responsible for any trouble you may cause by using this tool.